Fast and robust Bayesian Inference using Gaussian Processes with GPry: Conclusions

 \subsubsection{Acknowledgements}

 We thank Julien Lesgourgues, Antony Lewis, Andrew Liddle and Marcos Pellejero Ib\'a\~nez for useful discussions.
 This project was initiated when all authors were working at the TTK institute of RWTH Aachen University.
 We also acknowledge the use of the JARA computing cluster of the RWTH Aachen University under project \texttt{jara0184}.
 N.~S.~acknowledges support from the Maria de Maetzu fellowship grant: CEX2019-000918-M, financiado por MCIN/AEI/10.13039/501100011033.
+J.~E. acknowledges support by the ROMFORSK grant project no.~302640.